Frequently Asked Questions

 What services can I expect from Health Service?

-The staff can attend to most of your health needs, such as: evaluation and treatment of illness and injury; physical exams; women’s health examinations, STI testing, pregnancy screening, birth control counseling and supplies (including the morning-after pill), overseas travel consultations and vaccinations, routine vaccinations and allergy injections, laboratory testing, nutrition consultations, as well as referral to off-campus medical providers and specialists.
+The staff can attend to most of your health needs, such as: evaluation and treatment of illness and injury, physical exams, GYN examinations, STI testing, pregnancy screening, birth control counseling and supplies (including the morning-after pill), overseas travel consultations and vaccinations, routine vaccinations and allergy injections, laboratory testing, as well as referral to off-campus medical providers and specialists.
+Chaperones are available upon request and are required for some visits.
+Please see our chaperone policy.

 What do I do in an emergency situation?